 We’ve now done our research and built a list of keywords to use for our products.
 It’s time to put them to work starting with the listing title.
 The keywords in the front of the title are important.
 It’s the first place seen by shoppers.
 Build your title with that in mind.
 Place your most descriptive keywords in the front.
 It’s helpful to repeat the first three words of your title in the first sentence of your product description.

 Once you have made use of your keywords in your title and description, you will want to fill up the tags section.
 Make sure to use all thirteen tags.
 Avoid single-word tags if you can.
-The eRank Keyword Explorer tool can come in handy.
+The eRank Keyword Tool can come in handy.
 Find relevant tags related to your head keyword by using this tool.
 Look for keywords with low competition when possible.
 Use them to complete all thirteen tags.

 Let’s Get To Work